RichtersFinger/yate/README.md

 * **Interact**: You can drag&drop most game elements (if you are permitted to by the game master) or double click with your `Left Mouse Button` to interact (e.g. double clicking on a `Die` will initiate a dice roll, whereas a double click on a `Card` will cause this card to turn over).
 * **Modify**: By clicking with your `Right Mouse Button` you can open a [context menu](https://swisnl.github.io/jQuery-contextMenu/) of available actions.

    Game Master Controls: Aside from general settings and actions you will find a section referring to the game element clicked on.
 This section is initiated with a label containing the type of the game element and its internal id.
 There the game master can `push`, `delete` or modify settings of this game element.
 See below for a detailed description of all functionalities.
 Most elements can also be manipulated in size or regarding the element layering by holding `Shift` or `Alt`, respectively, while turning the `Mouse Wheel`.
+Unpushed changes are indicated by an orange flashing or the respective game element's background/border.
 * **Pointer**: By holding `Space` and clicking with your `Left Mouse Button` you can place a pointer at that location visible to everyone else.
 This pointer is temporary and vanishes after a few seconds.
 The pointer color can be set by opening the context menu while holding down `a` and clicking on `Select Pointer Color`.

 ### Game Elements